PAMILYAS

 Filipino Pronunciation: leh-DES-muh

-Legacy: Pamilya Ledesma was named after Cliff Ledesma, who was a former Modern director from 2009-2012.
+Legacy: Named after Cliff Ledesma, who was a former Modern director from 2009-2012.
 He currently owns a barber shop, Cliff Cuts, located at Soundbox Studios.
-He single-handedly won first place for Modern during a Goodphil year as a solo director!
+Among his achievements in FSA, he is renowned for single-handedly won first place for Modern as a solo director!

 Pamilya Llanto

 Legacy: Named after Laureen Llanto, she was the first UHFSA member to go from member to Secretary during her sophomore year.
-She then went on to serve two terms as president.
-She played all sports and also danced in Cultural and Modern.
+She then went on to serve two terms as president from 2013-2015.
+Throughout her FSA career, she played all sports and also danced in Cultural and Modern.
+During her last year of college and of her presidency in 2015, her father unfortunately passed away.
+Laureen remembers her many friends and the members of UHFSA under her tenure who supported her during this difficult period of her life.

 Pamilya Ocampo